Samara Golden

 Samara Golden (born 1973) is an American artist based in Los Angeles.

 Early life and education

 Born in Ann Arbor, Michigan, Samara Golden is an installation artist based in Los Angeles.
 She lived in Minneapolis, San Francisco, Chicago, Austin, Portland and New York City before settling in Los Angeles.
-She graduated from the Minneapolis College of Art and Design in 1995, and later received an M.F.A. from Columbia University.
+She graduated from the Minneapolis College of Art and Design in 1995, and later received an M.F.A. from Columbia University School of the Arts.

 Career

 Overview

 Her installations often include a combination of sculpture, projected video, live video, and sound.
 When she was included in the list of "Future Greats" by ArtReview magazine in 2013, Golden was described as an artist whose works possess "a powerful, melancholic kind of beauty".

 Works

 The Meat Grinder’s Iron Clothes was featured in the 2017 Whitney Biennial.
-The installation is 14 x 33 1/12 ft.
-(4.3 x 10.1 m) but appears vastly larger due to its strategic interplay of mirrors and its location on the museum's windowed fifth floor.
+The installation is 14 × 33 1/12 ft.
+(4.3 × 10.1 m) but appears vastly larger due to its strategic interplay of mirrors and its location on the museum's windowed fifth floor.
 The various "rooms" that can be made out are a cozy middle-class living space, a dull and depressing office, a luxurious penthouse apartment, and a bleak institutional space that combines elements of both a hospital and prison.
 The separate yet integrated environments have a disquieting flow that the gallery described as an "infinite visual abyss".

 A Trap in Soft Division was featured at San Francisco's Yerba Buena Center for the Arts from March 11 to May 29, 2016.
 At first sight the installation appeared to be set in a massive wooden box on the floor, but mirrors ultimately guided the viewer up to the museum's vaulted skylights – 18 of them, arranged in strips of 6, and each one transformed into a unique, slightly messy living room.
 Roughly half scale in size, each room was different but also clearly part of a pattern: one outside strip has rooms that are sparse and minimalist; the middle colorful and cluttered; the third a subtle combination of the others.
 Artcritical wrote that the work "speaks to cultural standardization that begins in tract housing and apartment blocks and proceeds into the minutiae of our lives" but added that Golden believes that the recognition of such sameness can spark a positive shared experience among viewers.